Web Content Display (Global)

 Yes, phase one training on role clarification and task planning for SACE coordinators and IT managers will be available in June, with phases two and three online training also during June.
 All training is delivered in PLATO.
 It is highly recommended all exam day staff participate in the training prior to the practice window.

 How do I access the practice window?

 Schools can determine when they will use the practice window and how this will be used by their students.
 Instructions will be provided to schools on how to access the system, generate student labels and access codes.
 Schools will be able to do so as soon as the practice window opens.

 Students are only able to access the practice window if and when their school chooses to utilise the practice window.

 Can we run multiple practice exams during the window?

 Yes, the number of exams and the duration of the exam you conduct during the window is up to you.
-Some schools may choose for students to complete the full examination, some a question, others may just wish to confirm technical access.

 What support will the SACE Board provide during the practice window?